Botspot/pi-apps/DOCUMENTATION.md

 - `package_dependencies` - List the dependencies of a package
   - This simply isolates a line from the output of the `package_info` function.
   - This is *much* faster than doing an `apt-cache search`.
+- `anything_installed_from_repo` - Check if any apt-packages have been installed from the given repository-URL.
+  - Example usage:
+    ```bash
+    anything_installed_from_repo http://archive.raspberrypi.org/debian/
+    ```
+  - Returns with code `0` if a package was found, otherwise `1`.
+It also returns the name of the package that was found.
+  - This function is mainly intended to be used by the `remove_repofile_if_unused` function, which is described below.
+- `remove_repofile_if_unused` - Given a path to an apt-repository file, determine if it is being used and remove it if it's unnecessary.
+  - This function is very useful for apps that have to add their own APT repository.
+Some apps share repositories, so it's important to check if the `/etc/apt/sources.list.d/XXXX.list` file is in use before removing it.
+  - This function uses the `anything_installed_from_repo` function, and if it returns `1` for all URLs found in the file, then the file is deemed unnecessary and is removed.
+  - Example usage:
+    ```bash
+    remove_repofile_if_unused /etc/apt/sources.list.d/mono-official-stable.list
+    ```
+    For testing, you can tell the function to not actually delete anything by adding the `test` flag:
+    ```bash
+    remove_repofile_if_unused /etc/apt/sources.list.d/mono-official-stable.list test
+    ```
+    In this mode, it will return text like "`The given repository is not in use and can be deleted:`".
+- `apt_lock_wait` - waits until apt locks are released.
 - `less_apt` - Reduce the output of an `apt` operation.
   - Example usage:
     ```bash